 What accreditation is held by Berea College?

-Berea College is a fully accredited college of the liberal arts and sciences by the Southern Association of Colleges and Schools.
+Berea College is a fully accredited college of the liberal arts and sciences by the Southern Association of Colleges and Schools Commission of Colleges.
 Courses taken at Berea are transferable to any regionally accredited college or university in the United States.

 Can international students apply to pre-professional programs?

 International students can participate in pre-professional programs.
 However, international students should be aware that after they complete their courses of study at Berea College, they must go through a separate application process with the college, university, or institute that they will wish to attend after Berea College.
 When transferring to, or beginning graduate studies at a new college or university, an international student will have their I-20 transferred to the new school.
 A new visa is only required if the student leaves and needs to re-enter the United States.

 Does Berea College accept international transfer students?

 Although Berea College does accept applications for international transfer students, we typically reserve our very limited space for students who have had no opportunity to study higher education whether in their home country or abroad.
 Also, if you have earned any university credit after completing secondary school, you must apply as an international transfer student.
 We cannot accept a student as a new student if they have previously earned university credit.